top of page

 We covered several frameworks in the workshop that help you delegate effectively.
 I'm not going to go through every single one in detail here, but I want to share the ones that got the most traction with participants.

-The first was the Skill vs Will Matrix.
 Before you delegate, you need to assess whether they have the skill to do the work, and whether they have the will - the motivation - to do it.

 If they've got high skill and high will, you can delegate fully.
 Give them ownership.
 They're ready.

 If they've got low skill but high will, this is your development opportunity.
 Delegate with support.
 They want to do it, they just need to build the capability.
+In terms of your support, that's going to look different because you'll need to be more hands-on.
+You'll need to give more detail.
+They want to do it - they just need to build that capability and that skill set.

 The second framework that resonated was what I call The 5 Rights of Delegation.

-You need the right task, the right person, the right time, the right instructions, and the right follow-up.
+You need the right task, the right person, the right time, the right instructions, and the right follow-up

-One participant's next step was to "consciously actively delegate with a team member."
 Another said they'd "ask teams and individuals to identify a task that someone else does that can be delegated to increase capacity development."

-That second one is strategic delegation.
 You're not just offloading your work.
 You're building capability across the entire team.

 What Actually Changes When You Delegate Properly